 MOTHER - artist residency

 In April 2019 we brought together 7 dance artists from across the UK, singers from Laboratorium Piesni (Poland) and poet Gabriella Gay who are all mothers.
 We spent a week together talking, moving, singing, writing and creating to explore motherhood as a starting point for creativity.
-See below photos by Jenny Harper, poetry by Gabriella and reflections from some of the the artists involved.

 It is 7 o’clock.
 I am tired.